The Van Beuren Corporation: Management change and series decline

+Color cartoons

-Van Beuren remained unsatisfied, and agreed to license the popular comic-strip character The Little King and the radio comedy act, Amos 'n' Andy to adapt into animated cartoons.
-Neither series was successful.
-Van Beuren then hired Walt Disney director Burt Gillett and animator Tom Palmer to create a new series of color cartoons.
-These "Rainbow Parade" cartoons featured established characters: Felix the Cat, Parrotville Parrots, Molly Moo-Cow, and the Toonerville Trolley gang.
+With the availability of "perfected" Technicolor (now with three basic colors instead of two), Van Beuren saw an opportunity to challenge Walt Disney, who led the field of animation.
+Van Beuren then hired director Burt Gillett and animator Tom Palmer away from Disney, to create a new series of color cartoons.
+These "Rainbow Parade" cartoons featured established characters: Felix the Cat, Parrotville Parrots, Molly Moo-Cow, and the Toonerville Folks.

-Closure

 These full-color Van Beuren efforts were well received, and Van Beuren had finally succeeded in sponsoring a popular cartoon series.

-However, RKO entered into a deal to distribute new color cartoons produced by industry leader Walt Disney.
+Van Beuren's new prosperity was short-lived.
+His distributor, RKO, agreed to release new Technicolor cartoons produced by Walt Disney.
 RKO, no longer needing Van Beuren's cartoons, abandoned the Rainbow Parade shorts.

 Amedee J. Van Beuren fell ill during this time.
-In July 1938, he had a stroke that would eventually lead to his death on November 12, 1938 by heart attack.

-During his recovery from his stroke, Van Beuren closed his studio rather than accept unionization that had caused the studio problems in 1935.
+In July 1938, he had a stroke.
+During his convalescence, Van Beuren noted with dismay that many animation studios were unionizing.
+His own staff had gone on strike in 1935 over Van Beuren's reluctance to recognize a union.
+Instead of inviting more labor problems, and having to shop for a new distributor after being cast adrift by RKO, Van Beuren decided to shut down his studio completely.

+He never fully recovered from the stroke, and he suffered a fatal heart attack on November 12, 1938.

-The Van Beuren library was sold to various television, reissue, and home-movie distributors in the 1940s and 1950s, including Unity Pictures, Walter Gutlohn/Library Films, Commonwealth Pictures, and Official Films.
+The Van Beuren film library was acquired by various television, reissue, and home-movie distributors in the 1940s and 1950s, including Unity Pictures, Walter Gutlohn/Library Films, Guaranteed Pictures and its 16mm division Commonwealth Pictures, and Official Films.
 The library eventually lapsed into the public domain.